CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 * the `finalPosition` that the container's scrollTop/Left has to reach (scrollTop/scrollY if the scroll-animation is on the y-axis, scrollLeft/scrollX otherwise)
 * the `container` on which the scroll-animation is currently being performed (an Element that can be scrolled or the Window) <br/>

-Imagine that a scroll-animation is like a stair: you know when/from where you started walking up/down the stair, how much time has passed since, how long the the stair is and where you are right now.<br/>
+Imagine that a scroll-animation is like a stair: you know when/where you started walking up/down the stair, how much time has passed since, how long the the stair is and where you are right now.<br/>
 This stair could have many steps and you can decide that you want to rest and don't make any step _(return 0)_, go up _(return a number > 0)_ or go down _(return a number < 0)_ by telling the API through the return value of a stepLengthCalculator.<br/>

 This function can be invoked by the API thousands of times during a single scroll-animation and that's why it gets passed all the parameters described above.<br/>